fastscape-lem/fastscapelib/doc/source/internals.md

 Like the flow graph, the architecture of flow operators decouples an operator from its implementation(s) so that it will be possible to later support other graph internal representations while reusing the same operators.
-It also makes easier exposing flow operators in Python, since {cpp:class}`~fastscapelib::flow_operator` is not a template class, nor any of its subclasses.
+It also makes easier exposing the flow operator classes in Python, since {cpp:class}`~fastscapelib::flow_operator` is not a template class, nor any of its subclasses.